awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    He chooses his name \(the Identity menu\) on the navigation bar, and then chooses **Switch Role**\.

    If this is the first time that David tries to access the Switch Role page this way, he will first land on a first\-run **Switch Role** page\.
-This page provides additional information on how switching roles can enable users to manage resources across AWS accounts\.
+This page provides additional information on how switching roles can permit users to manage resources across AWS accounts\.
 David must choose the **Switch Role** button on this page to complete the rest of this procedure\.

 1. Next, in order to access the role, David must manually type the Production account ID number \(`999999999999`\) and the role name \(`UpdateApp`\)\.

    Also, David wants to monitor which roles \(and associated permissions\) are currently active\.
-To keep track of this information, he types `PRODUCTION` in the **Display Name** text box, selects the red color option, and then chooses **Switch Role**\.
+To keep track of this information, he types `PRODUCTION` in the **Display Name** text box, chooses the red color option, and then chooses **Switch Role**\.

 1. David can now use the Amazon S3 console to work with the Amazon S3 bucket, or any other resource to which the `UpdateApp` role has permissions\.